AlbertoSamele/sha1-pwner/README.md

 # Architectural choices

-Client and server are here meant to be fully independent, code duplication in ServerManager and ClientManager classes is therefore on purpose
+Client and server are here meant to be fully independent, code duplication in ServerManager and ClientManager classes is therefore on purpose.

 # How to run